netscaler/automation-toolkit/labs/netscaler-adc-basic-application-protection-configuration-waf-using-terraform/04-netscaler-adc-basic-waf-policy1/assignment.md

 - If we send the same malicious request to `{VIP}/echoserver2`  it should pass through ADC.

-Learn more about ADC WAF [here](https://docs.citrix.com/en-us/citrix-adc/current-release/application-firewall/introduction-to-citrix-web-app-firewall.html).
+Learn more about NetScaler ADC WAF [here](https://docs.netscaler.com/en-us/citrix-adc/current-release/application-firewall/introduction-to-citrix-web-app-firewall.html).

 Terraform configuration
 =======================